OpenEducationAnalytics/OpenEducationAnalytics/modules/module_test_data_generation_kit/notebook/Insights_module/README.md

 Note that only student data is generated from these notebooks (no instructor generation at the moment).
 Review the comments and markdowns for additional guidance.

-To generate the tables, the additional base-truth table specific to Insights test data generation (base_refdef) will be needed.
-This is automatically landed upon initialization unless it already exists.
+To generate these tables, an additional base-truth table specific to Insights test data generation (base_refdef) will be needed.
+This is automatically landed upon initialization, unless it already exists.

 ## [Insights Tables Generation Demo](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_test_data_generation_kit/notebook/Insights_module/insights_test_data_gen_demo.ipynb)